Skip to content

 • process the agent must follow in releasing the assets; and

-• process which allows the parties to instruct the agent to release the assets if the escrow conditions have not been met.
+• process allowing the parties to instruct the agent to release the assets if the escrow conditions have not been met.

-However, the escrow agreement does not always need to be formalised.
-For example, in business sales or M&A transactions, each party’s lawyers will act as escrow agents.
-They will hold the purchase price in the law firm’s trust fund or hold signed documents or assets in escrow.
+However, the agreement does not always need to be formalised.
+For example, in business sales or M&A transactions, each party’s lawyers often act as escrow agents regarding the purchase price.
+They hold the purchase price in the law firm’s client monies account or hold signed documents in escrow pending completion.

 Example

 Both Fred and the buyer want certainty that the business transfer will finalise before they start transferring the assets.
-So Fred and the buyer agree to execute the sale agreement, and the buyer will pay a deposit to an escrow agent.
+So Fred and the buyer agree to execute the sale agreement, and the buyer pays the purchase price to an escrow agent, such as their lawyer, to be held on their behalf until completion occurs.

-The escrow agent will hold the deposit until both parties have successfully transferred all of the business and its assets.
-Once all of the escrow conditions have been satisfied and the business sale is ready to complete, the escrow agent will release the deposit, and the buyer will pay the balance of the purchase price, to Fred.
+The escrow agent will hold the purchase price until both parties have successfully transferred all of the business and its assets.
+Once all the escrow conditions have been satisfied and completion has been confirmed, the escrow agent will release the purchase price to Fred.

 Key Takeaways

 In essence, escrow is the use of a third party who holds an asset or funds before they are transferred.
-The escrow agent holds the funds until both parties have fulfilled their contractual requirements.
-Escrow is generally associated with real estate transactions.
-However, it is frequently used in M&A transactions and significant business asset sales.
-Finally, you can also use escrow to secure transactions of personal assets (such as cars, jewellery or art).
+The agent holds the funds until both parties have fulfilled their contractual requirements.
+Escrow is generally associated with real estate transactions and used in M&A transactions.
+Finally, you can also use this method to secure transactions of personal assets (such as cars, jewellery or art).

 If you need help with business transactions, our experienced corporate lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.